danvargg/mlend/capstoneProject/capstoneReport.md

 - _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
 Have any relevant results from this calculation been discussed?_
 - _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
 - _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

+Data Augmentation helps boost the performance of a deep learning model when the training data is limited by generating more training data.
+We have horizontally flipped [7] the images for which target information for all the 15 FKPs are available, and also swapped the target values according to Table 3.
+Then, we vertically stacked the new horizontally flipped data under the original train data to create the augmented train dataset.

+Data Preprocessing

+The image pixels are normalized to the range [0, 1] by dividing by 255.0, and the train targets are zero-centered to the range [-1, 1] by first dividing by 48.0, since the images are 96 x 96, and then subtracting 48.0.

+Figure 1 shows that there are different number of non-missing target rows for different FKPs, so, we have created 15 NaimishNet models.

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: